eclipse-hono/hono/site/content/getting-started.md

 $ http --auth sensor1@DEFAULT_TENANT:hono-secret POST http://localhost:8080/event alarm=fire
 ~~~

-## Adding another tenant
+## Adding Tenants

-In the above examples, we have always used the `DEFAULT_TENANT`, which is preconfigured in the example setup.
+In the above examples, we have always used the `DEFAULT_TENANT`, which is pre-configured in the example setup.

-You can add more tenants to Hono by using the HTTP Tenant endpoints of the device registry that are described [here]({{< relref "user-guide/device-registry.md#managing-tenants" >}}).
+You can add more tenants to Hono by using the [Tenant related HTTP endpoints]({{< relref "user-guide/device-registry.md#managing-tenants" >}}) of the Device Registry.
 Each tenant you create can have its own configuration, e.g. which protocol adapters are enabled.

 ## Stopping Hono